 Barnards Green Cricket Club is supervised by an Executive Committee consisting of six elected and voluntary Members who have been involved with the club for many years.
 We are supported by many active volunteers.

-This represents remarkable progress in recent years as the club’s 1st XI has experienced six promotions in the last nine seasons.
+This represents remarkable progress in recent years as the club’s 1st XI has experienced six promotions in the last ten seasons.

 The club’s development has been based on co-operation, the pursuit of excellence and a community ethos which makes good use of dedicated volunteers to help ensure the structure is in place to facilitate on field success